Agenda

 6:30 - 8:30 p.m.

 Current CEOs and executive directors are invited to join a dinner for this peer group.
-Dinner will be self-pay upon arrival at the dinner venue.
-Final location to be determined by the space needs based on registrations.
+Dinner will be hosted by Clearstead.
+Final location will be shared in your conference email the week prior to the program.

 Dine with your colleagues who have been engaged in philanthropy for less than five years on the waterfront at Nuevo Modern Mexican & Tequila Bar.
 When registering for the conference, please check this choice to participate in this dinner experience.
 All dining will be self-pay on-site.